git-mo-betta/excursion/README.md

-Excursion is a Project I did for code academy to increase my working knoledge of git and githubs relationship
+Excursion is a simple project to intended to increase my working knowledge of git and github